zake7749/Chinese-Writing-Bench/README.md

 ---

 ## Leaderboard: All Writing Tasks

+For the details of judgements, please refer to [zake7749/chinese-writing-bench-judgements](https://huggingface.co/datasets/zake7749/chinese-writing-bench-judgements)

 Scores are averaged across all 280 writing prompts.

 | Model | Overall | Comprehension | Coherence | Style | Creativity | Depth | Helpfulness |